arsenis-cmd/GreenChain/README.md

 ---

-**Built with ❤️ to incentivize recycling and fight climate change through blockchain technology**
+**Built with love to incentivize recycling and fight climate change through blockchain technology**